4-Digits

-4D
+History

-The 4-D game is believed to have originated in Kedah in 1951, based on evidence during a gambling trial in a Singapore court in 1956.
+The 4-D game is believed to have originated in Kedah in 1951, According to a detective from Penang, brought to Singapore to testify as an expert witness during a gambling trial in a Singapore court in 1956.

-A schoolboy decided to raffle his bicycle for 100 $1 tickets, each bearing two digits.
+According to him, a schoolboy decided to raffle his bicycle for 100 $1 tickets, each bearing two digits.
 The winner would be the one whose ticket number matched the last two digits of the first prize ticket in a Malaysian Turf Club sweepstake.
 This led to the 2-D lottery, which in turn gave rise to 3-D and later, 4-D, betting games which were wildly popular in Singapore and Malaysia from the 1950s.

 The Singapore Turf Club was the first to introduce the 4-D draw in Singapore in May 1966, offering a S$2,000 first prize for a $1 ticket.
 It stopped offering it in May 2004 when its sister company Singapore Pools took over all the draws.

 Singapore Pools launched computerised betting for 4-D on 31 May 1986, and it got off to an auspicious start when the winning number for the first prize in the inaugural draw turned out to be 8838.
 The number "8" sounds like fā (发) or "prosper" in Mandarin and is traditionally a favourite among punters.
 Punters welcomed the new 4-D product and the company's turnover that year increased 215%, to over S$283 million.